 - Rosalyn Taylor O’Neale, has more than thirty years of experience leading learning-based interventions in over forty-eight countries, across six continents.
 She designs global diversity and inclusion strategic initiatives, leads workshops, seminars, and leadership develop programs.
 Additionally, she provides executive coaching, team development, and cultural change management programs for multinational, Fortune 500, mid-sized organizations, government agencies and educational institutions.

-- May 2018 BSW Graduates: 79% graduated with Latin honors: Summa Cum Laude, 5 students; Magna Cum Laude, 13 students; and Cum Laude, 19 students.
+- Our BSW graduates regular graduate with Latin honors (Summa Cum Laude, Magna Cum Laude, and Cum Laude).

 - Doctoral students have been funded by the American Cancer Society and the Doris Duke Fellowship and have been recognized for their leadership and dissertation research at commencement with the Houchens Prize, Stevenson Award and Binford Memorial Award from the Graduate School.